 – We have mixed feelings about it.
 Happiness, pride, and privilege for the journey that took us out of our comfort zone.
 It made us competent to solve big data problems.
 To work with databases, to create predictive models with machine learning and deep neural networks that have a huge application that is still sufficiently implemented in Macedonian business practices.

-If you want to work on projects like this one and add it to your portfolio tо provide you great advantages in the labor market, apply to the Fall Data Science Bootcamp.
+If you want to work on projects like this one and add it to your portfolio tо provide you great advantages in the labor market, apply to the Autumn Data Science Bootcamp.

 Therefore, we believe that our code as a free resource can be implemented to identify a person wearing a mask in real-time in a surveillance system.
 This will help to monitor the behaviour of wearing a mask in public places, such as shopping malls, supermarkets, institutions, etc. We strongly believe that each individual should strive to contribute to suppress the spread of Covid-19 and help to end the pandemic.
 So, this is one of our ways to contribute 🙂

-Interestingly, the project was planned so you can create a dataset by yourself, which we believe it was a serious challenge.
+Brainster: The project was planned so you can create a dataset by yourself, which we believe was a serious challenge.
 How did the creation process go, and with what dataset did you end up?

 – The process of collecting photos sometimes included requests to our friends to take photos and submit photos to us on social media.
 However, it was also a fun process, when people didn’t know exactly how to take photos or submitted funny photos…